Peer Rope Helsinki - Every Friday

 - You can hang out, have a coffee or tea and chat with people if you don't feel like tying

 To ensure a safer space, we ask you to be on time.
 We will close the doors when the starting circle starts at 19.05 and will open them again after the introductions have been done.

 Peer rope has a secret Facebook group.
-Send a message to Ceci Ferox on fb to be a part of the group after you have attended Peer Rope.
+After you have attended your first Peer Rope send a message to the Helsinki Shibari organizer Ceci Ferox on Facebook to be a part of the group.
+If you have a friend already in the group, they can add you.

 Are you a newbie?

 Welcome to our colorful group!
 You can attend Peer Rope at any time.
 We also organize introductory classes before Peer Rope every ~3 weeks.
 The price of admission includes both the introductory class and Peer Rope.

 You can always attend Peer Rope alone and find new friends when you get there.
 If you feel socially awkward, like many of us do, it's totally ok to bring someone you already know with you.